<?xml version="1.0" encoding="UTF-8"?>

 &lt;div&gt;

-&lt;a onblur="try {parent.deselectBloggerImageGracefully();} catch(e) {}" href="http://3.bp.blogspot.com/_bJTgHjKgGvs/TQOdfIPlLxI/AAAAAAAAB2I/mRJDCd9nfjk/s1600/IMG_2410.JPG"&gt;&lt;img style="margin:0 0 10px 10px;cursor:pointer; cursor:hand;width: 320px; height: 240px;" src="http://3.bp.blogspot.com/_bJTgHjKgGvs/TQOdfIPlLxI/AAAAAAAAB2I/mRJDCd9nfjk/s320/IMG_2410.JPG" border="0" alt="" id="BLOGGER_PHOTO_ID_5549452323964923666" /&gt;&lt;/a&gt;
+&lt;a onblur=&quot;try {parent.deselectBloggerImageGracefully();} catch(e) {}&quot; href=&quot;https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEgJWwtKvWwZ8Bwxxq4F8c9VcZ0USGvdLQzZZhY5helwp9Os4lToQXvjaR5WM2uoYqgBZwxGw9nE0wj_6P7r6QYUR2Z-0nXslhWfyQDLwscICPMBTHGykkKWnV1OMaGNz9CCVvv_kWACVgE/s1600/IMG_2410.JPG&quot;&gt;&lt;img style=&quot;margin:0 0 10px 10px;cursor:pointer; cursor:hand;width: 320px; height: 240px;&quot; src=&quot;https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEgJWwtKvWwZ8Bwxxq4F8c9VcZ0USGvdLQzZZhY5helwp9Os4lToQXvjaR5WM2uoYqgBZwxGw9nE0wj_6P7r6QYUR2Z-0nXslhWfyQDLwscICPMBTHGykkKWnV1OMaGNz9CCVvv_kWACVgE/s320/IMG_2410.JPG&quot; border=&quot;0&quot; alt=&quot;&quot; id=&quot;BLOGGER_PHOTO_ID_5549452323964923666&quot; /&gt;&lt;/a&gt;

-&lt;/div&gt;&lt;div class="blogger-post-footer"&gt;&lt;img width='1' height='1' src='https://blogger.googleusercontent.com/tracker/2426570579000064455-8309271917415522124?l=tim.dierks.org' alt='' /&gt;&lt;/div&gt;&lt;img src="http://feeds.feedburner.com/~r/TimDierks/~4/OQHdl0SpQlk" height="1" width="1"/&gt;</description><link>http://feeds.dierks.org/~r/TimDierks/~3/OQHdl0SpQlk/successful-head-shrinking.html</link><author>noreply@blogger.com (Tim Dierks)</author><media:thumbnail xmlns:media="http://search.yahoo.com/mrss/" url="http://2.bp.blogspot.com/_bJTgHjKgGvs/TQOdfRWv4RI/AAAAAAAAB2Q/KMcoNGIxjJY/s72-c/IMG_2415.JPG" height="72" width="72" /><thr:total>1</thr:total><feedburner:origLink>http://tim.dierks.org/2010/12/successful-head-shrinking.html</feedburner:origLink></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-7292608489435428095</guid><pubDate>Sat, 11 Dec 2010 03:53:00 +0000</pubDate><atom:updated>2010-12-10T23:10:17.140-05:00</atom:updated><title>Back and Forth</title><description>&lt;div&gt;On Tuesday, Adam came back to NewYork-Presbyterian to have an MRI and to have a shunt put in to drain the bubble under his scalp.
-It’s done wonders for his looks (sorry, I don't have a picture right now).&lt;/div&gt;&lt;div&gt;
+&lt;/div&gt;</description><link>http://tim.dierks.org/2010/12/successful-head-shrinking.html</link><author>noreply@blogger.com (Tim Dierks)</author><media:thumbnail xmlns:media="http://search.yahoo.com/mrss/" url="https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhNsXE0k2Om1BasRl7WHWzYjFymBJmXf3jniivoXMe0rDp_ydE4zPA9mQtIPH1Bg-xqg1v4KK_TT_iSNUoqHfzNwaweWC4XrGNErAnRqA-GvKViO-tGvRvy7D2wHoOkuyTi_LNMVuEQsj0/s72-c/IMG_2415.JPG" height="72" width="72"/><thr:total>4</thr:total></item><item><guid isPermaLink="false">tag:blogger.com,1999:blog-2426570579000064455.post-7292608489435428095</guid><pubDate>Sat, 11 Dec 2010 03:53:00 +0000</pubDate><atom:updated>2010-12-10T23:10:17.140-05:00</atom:updated><title>Back and Forth</title><description>&lt;div&gt;On Tuesday, Adam came back to NewYork-Presbyterian to have an MRI and to have a shunt put in to drain the bubble under his scalp.
+It’s done wonders for his looks (sorry, I don&#39;t have a picture right now).&lt;/div&gt;&lt;div&gt;

 &lt;/div&gt;&lt;div&gt;The MRI looked fine; the doctors say he’s doing great and they expect him to have a really strong recovery.&lt;/div&gt;&lt;div&gt;